 There’s nothing like eating in your PJs and tucking into a warm, gooey cinnamon roll straight out of the oven.

-The only problem is that most cinnamon roll recipes make a dozen or more, which is fine if you’re feeding a whole family, but if it’s just you and your partner enjoying a lazy Valentine’s Day breakfast, a dozen is a little bit much.
+The only problem is that most cinnamon roll recipes make a dozen or more, which is fine if you’re feeding a whole family, but if it’s just you and your partner, a dozen is a little bit much.

-Enter, my small batch cinnamon rolls.
+So I present to you, my small-batch cinnamon rolls.
 These things are so, so, so good.
 They are fluffy and gooey and rich and yield just four.

-And can we talk for a minute about the cream cheese frosting?
-This is not your namby pamby glaze that melts daintily over your rolls.
+And the cream cheese frosting?
+This is not your thin, drizzly glaze that melts daintily over your rolls.
 This is thick, amazing, cream cheese frosting that’s not going to play second fiddle to anything it’s slathered on.

 It will knock your socks off.